S. Christopher Collier

 Chris has defended toxic tort and environmental litigation claims, including a substantial number of asbestos lawsuits, throughout his legal career.
 He has also defended claims involving exposures to mixed chemicals, benzene, formaldehyde, methyl ethyl ketone, and mold.
 He has participated in all phases of the defense of these matters, from initial discovery through dispositive motions, expert discovery, settlement negotiations, and trial.

 Chris serves as national counsel to a Fortune 500 commodity chemical company involved in both premises and product liability claims of alleged asbestos and chemical exposures.
-In this role, Chris coordinates national defense issues.
+He also serves as national counsel for various entities that have been named as premises defendants in asbestos litigation.
+In these roles, Chris coordinates national defense issues.
 He also serves as counsel for several additional clients on a regional and state-wide basis.
 Chris understands the dilemmas faced by companies in toxic tort and asbestos litigation, having advised one of the nation’s Class I railroads on issues related to asbestos liability from both a legal and business standpoint.

 Chris has defended and advised railroads, trucking companies, transloaders, and companies with fleets of delivery vehicles.
 He has represented these entities in all aspects of litigation, including claims involving personal injury and death.
 Most recently, Chris defended and favorably resolved the claims involving an over-the-road trucking company in a railroad grade crossing case involving a fuel tanker that was struck by a train after becoming lodged on a humped railroad crossing.

 Chris has handled numerous cases and advised clients in matters involving allegations of construction defects, bridge safety, insurance issues, computer security breach protocol, and non-specific general liability claims.

 - Advisory Panel (2011-2013)